 Website Improvements from Georgia First Amendment Foundation, Inc. (Georgia) in 2010

 Project Description: Updating the Georgia First Amendment Foundation's website with the goal to be more search engine friendly and interactive.
-Updates include moving website to a more flexible WordPress blogging platform and optimizing content and site overall for purposes of improving SEO (Search Engine Optimization).
+Updates include moving the website to a more flexible WordPress blogging platform and optimizing content and site overall for purposes of improving SEO (Search Engine Optimization).
 Twitter and Facebook activated and an active presence on both.

 See http://www.gfaf.org for more.

 Website Improvements from Maine Freedom of Information Coalition (Maine) in 2010